jquirossoto/node-typescript-express-ecs/README.md

 2. ```npm run start:watch```

 ## How to deploy and run the solution in AWS

+### Things you will need
+1. AWS account
+2. AWS CLI

 :warning: If you deploy this solution to AWS you will start to incur expenses with the following services:
 1. NatGateway
 2. RDS